Wichita private school says in-person classes will resume no matter what

-After last Spring, Steffani Pouge, says she knew she could not have a repeat of having her two kids learn from home, “It was chaos.
-It’s really hard to get your 4th grader to do assignments, when there really wasn’t any kind of accountability.”
+After last spring, Steffani Pouge says she knew she could not have a repeat of having her two kids learn from home.

+“It was chaos.
+It’s really hard to get your 4th grader to do assignments when there really wasn’t any kind of accountability.”

 Which is why she decided to transfer her kids and she isn’t the only one seeking out new options.